 Phelen: Mountain Top Junction, Wildhorse Canyon, Wrightwood, Piñon Hills

 Kramer Junction: Kramer Hills, Boron: Desert Lake, Baker, and Rich

 Serving all of San Diego County: San Diego, North Park, Hillcrest, Point Loma, Old Town, Bay Park, Ocean Beach, Pacific Beach, PB, OB, UTC, Clairemont, Mission Beach, Mission Bay, The Beaches, La Mesa, Chula Vista, La Jolla, Soledad Mountain, Del Mar, Poway, Santee.

 If you don’t see your area, call anyway and maybe we can make it out there.

 Contact Cool Pool Guys or call 619-312-4440 to receive a free, no obligation estimate for your swimming pool’s monthly pool service.

 Thanks for Your Business!

 Each service or job requires unique knowledge, certifications, and sometimes a permit.
 Cool Pool Guys is a network which provides you with the proper technician for each job.
-Quotes are free, we will come out to your property and do a free estimate.
+Quotes are free, we will come out to your property and do a complete estimate.
 For special jobs customers will be directed to the appropriate licensed contractor.
 Your estimator may not be a contractor, however he will know how to find you the right man for the job.